vatpac-technology/sops/docs/client/cpdlc.md

 To utilise vatACARS for issuing PDC's, the controller must be logged into a VATPAC TCU, ADC, SMC or ACD position.

-After logging onto the network, the controller should open the *Setup* window, fill in the relevent details, and click *Save & Connect*
+After logging onto the VATSIM network, the controller should open the *Setup* window, fill in the relevent details, and click *Connect*

 <figure markdown>
 ![vatACARS Setup](../controller-skills/img/vatacarslogon.png){ width="700" }